The Housemartins: John Peel sessions, London 0 Hull 4 and "Caravan of Love"

 Key left at the end of 1985, after recording the band's first John Peel session and the band's first single "Flag Day", saying he felt isolated in the writing process for the band's first album.
 Heaton invited Norman Cook (later known as Fatboy Slim), who had been a member of Heaton's teenage band the Stomping Pond Frogs and had played on some early Housemartins demos, to replace Key.

 In 1986, having recorded a second John Peel session, the band broke through with their third single "Happy Hour", which reached No. 3 in the UK Singles Chart.
 The single's success was helped by a claymation animated pop promo of a type that was in vogue at the time, featuring a cameo by comedian Phill Jupitus, who toured with the band under his stage name of "Porky the Poet".
 Their debut album, London 0 Hull 4, was released later in 1986 and contained their previous two singles as well as alternative versions of first single "Flag Day" and follow-up to Happy Hour, "Think for a Minute".

 At the end of 1986 they had their only UK No. 1 single on 16 December with a cover version of Isley-Jasper-Isley's "Caravan of Love".
 The single was pipped to the Christmas number 1 by Jackie Wilson's "Reet Petite", which the band later attributed to the track being pulled from the BBC Radio 1 playlist following a sexual reference to the then prime minister, Margaret Thatcher, and her husband Denis, made by one of the band in a radio interview.

-"Caravan of Love" was first performed by the Housemartins in their second Peel session in April 1986, before their initial chart success.
+"Caravan of Love" was first performed by the Housemartins during their second Peel session for BBC Radio 1 in April 1986, prior to the song's chart success.